EliaFantini/FastNRTF/README.md

 - **figures/**: folder containing the figures for the report.
 - **src/**: folder containing most of the functions and helpers to run the training.
 - **run.py**: main file, containing the main function for the whole training process after the Nvdiffrecmc's initial estimation.

+## References
+<a id="1">[1]</a>
+Linjie Lyu, Ayush Tewari, Thomas Leimkuehler, Marc Habermann, and Christian Theobalt.
+Neural radiance transfer fields for relightable novel-view synthesis with global illumination, 2022

+<a id="2">[2]</a>
+Jon Hasselgren, Nikolai Hofmann, and Jacob Munkberg.
+Shape, light, and material decomposition from images using monte carlo rendering and denoising, 2022.

+<a id="3">[3]</a>
+Xiuming Zhang, Pratul P. Srinivasan, Boyang Deng, Paul Debevec, William T. Freeman, and Jonathan T.
+Barron.
+NeRFactor.
+ACM Transactions on Graphics, 40(6):1–18, dec 2021